khangduong/itm430-midterm-report/README.md

 # Team 5 Octocat - Sprint One Report
 # InterpretAir Project

-##### Project Goal
-Our project is called InterpretAir and it is going to be a web application that uses real-time video translation.
-The goal is to improve the communication quality between people who don’t speak the same language by utilizing existing technologies (i.e. Amazon Transcribe, SendBird) in the form of API's and building our own product.

-##### Project Objectives
-Enhance the user’s experience of digital communication by integrating real-time translation technology into a video chat app/platform.

-##### Scope
-This project will be a web-based Real Time Communication platform used to transcribe and translate communication remotely between users.
-Possible features include translation between numerous languages, chat room integration, storage of chat data, data encryption, user authentication, and features for assistive hearing.

 ##### Team Members
 1. Alex Wang
 2. Aury-Ken Bwashi
 3. David Powers
 4. Khang Duong

+---

+#### Project Name and Concept
+Our project is called InterpretAir and it is going to be a web application that uses real-time video translation.
+The goal is to improve the communication quality between people who don’t speak the same language by utilizing existing technologies (i.e. Amazon Transcribe, Google Translate, Vidyo) in the form of API's and building our own product.

+#### Scope
+This project will be a web-based Real Time Communication platform used to transcribe and translate communication remotely between users.
+Possible features include translation between numerous languages, chat room integration, storage of chat data, data encryption, user authentication, and features for assistive hearing.
+The project duration is 16 weeks starting from January 9th until April 22nd.

+---

+#### Industry Competitors
+##### Skype/Skype Translator
+##### Google Hangouts
+##### Appearin

 ### Roles
 | Roles            | Sprint 1           | Sprint 2           |  Sprint 3                         |